muehlefeldt/unity-machine-learning/python/basic_rl_env/log.md

 * Fix: Training wareas wrong positions.
 * Rerun of 51 with same config.
 * Uses build env of unity.
+* Result: Looks better comp. to 51.
+* Error: Run was terminated due to waiting state of worker.

+## 53
+* Rerun of 52 due to earlier error.

+## 54 and following
+* Parameter search using script.

 # Next
 * Walls.